atsheehan/curriculum/lessons/evening-lost-dog-collars/evening-exercise-joins.md

 ### What Larry needs to know

+Help Larry by answering the following questions:

 1. For which collars can we identify an owner?
 2. For which collars is there no known owner?
 3. We need to see all collars, with an owner, if one matches.
 4. We need to see all owners, with collars in the Lost and Found, if one matches.

+### Output
+* Use the file `joins.sql` to store the successful queries.

 Good luck!